Should you go to grad or professional school?

 Choosing to continue your education beyond the bachelor's degree is a big investment of time and financial commitment for you.
-The best decisions are made with full information from multiple sources.
+To make the best decision for yourself, seek full information from multiple sources.
 In Career and Professional Development, we provide information sources and advising to support you in this decision-making process.